ninocricco/lifecourse_gendergap/README.md

 # Gender Pay Gap Starting Points and Life Course Divergence

-This repository contains code and data for analyzing how the gender gap in pay has evolved across cohorts and over the life course, using data from the Current Population Survey (CPS).
+This repository contains code and data for "Trends in the Gender Pay Gap: Narrowing Starting Points and Persistent Life Course Divergence", by Alexandra A. Killewald and Nino Cricco.

-**Author:** Nino Cricco
+**Files maintained by:** Nino Cricco

-## Project Overview

-This project investigates:
-1. How gender wage gaps have evolved across birth cohorts
-2. How gender wage gaps change over the life course across birth cohorts
-3. The relative contributions of starting wage gaps versus life course divergence

 ## Data Sources

-The analysis uses two main CPS datasets:
+The analysis uses data from the Current Population Survey, available on IPUMS at https://cps.ipums.org/
 - **Annual Social and Economic Supplement (ASEC)**: Annual earnings data
 - **Outgoing Rotation Group (ORG)**: Monthly earnings data with detailed wage information

-Raw data files are obtained from IPUMS CPS and include:
-- CPS extracts with demographic and earnings variables
-- Consumer Price Index (CPI) data for inflation adjustment
-- NBER merged ORG data files

 ## Analysis Pipeline